rutura/learnqt/pages/courses.md

 header: no
 ---

 {% include alert alert='PROMOTION : Our Udemy courses discounted to just $9.99 for BLACK FRIDAY .Please navigate to your favorite course and hit the udemy button on any course of your choosing below.
-The deal is valid until Dec 29,2019' %}
+The deal is valid until Nov 29,2019' %}

 <div class="row">